School Inclusion Support

 Frequently Asked Questions

-• We tailor frequency based on need—ranging from a focused block of visits to periodic check-ins with ongoing virtual support.
+• We tailor frequency based on need-ranging from a focused block of visits to periodic check-ins with ongoing virtual support with caregivers and educators.

 • No. We enhance the school’s supports.
 We coordinate with teachers and EAs to make existing resources more effective.